 CID3095---Reject

-C: You don’t need padding, by the way I believe there is no AAD and I think the commenter is correct.
+C: You don’t need padding, by the way.
+I believe there is no AAD and I think the commenter is correct.

 A: The current text says if you use AAD for encryption, the padding shall not used.
 If you don’t use AAD for encryption, then the number of AAD components will be zero.